ktrinkle/geek_off_angular/GeekOMatic/README.md

 ## Copyright

-The code is Copyright © 2018-2020 Kevin Trinkle and is made available under the GPL v3 license.
+The code is Copyright © 2018-2022 Kevin Trinkle and is made available under the MIT license.